-After restarting the computer, right-click empty space on the Desktop and select AMD Radeon Settings.
+After restarting the computer, right-click the empty space on the Desktop and select AMD Radeon Settings.
 This should open the settings.

 Please note that, as suggested in Reddit thread, if you leave the DriverVersion value blank, this may seem to fix the issue but the Radeon settings will not open.
 You will get a loading cursor sign and nothing else will happen no matter how many times you open the settings.

-- Open Device Manager by going to Run –> devmgmt.msc OR using keyboard shortcut keys Windows key + X +K.
+- Open Device Manager by going to Run –> devmgmt.msc OR using the keyboard shortcut keys Windows key + X +K.

 - Expand Display adapters and double-click Radeon adapter to open its properties.